Jazz Studies & Commercial Music

 - Blues or pentatonic scales.

-- Optional: any form(s) of minor scales (including dorian mode) - Perform the melody and improvise over the chord changes from two of the following tunes: Doxy, Au Privave, Mr. P.C., or Solar.
+- Optional: any form(s) of minor scales (including dorian mode) - Perform the melody and improvise over the chord changes from two of the following tunes: Doxy, Au Privave, Mr. PC, I Hear a Rhapsody, Blues for Alice, Have you Met Miss Jones, I’ll Remember April, and Cherokee.

 - Saxophone Only: One work from the Standard Classical Solo Repertoire -OR- One etude from the Standard Classical Etude Repertoire